creamine/java-oreilly-rwsd/chapter_02/README.md

 Another important characteristic about the code you write is coupling.
 Where cohesion is about how related things are in a class, package, or method, coupling is about how dependent you are on other classes.
 Another way to think about coupling is how much knowledge (i.e., specific implementation) you rely on about certain classes.
 Coupling is concerned with how dependent things are.
 For example, so far the class BankStatementAnalyzer relies on the class BankStatementCSVParser.
 What if you need to change the parser so it supports statements encoded as JSON entries?
 What about XML entries?
 This would be an annoying refactoring!
 But do not worry, you can decouple different components by using an interface, which is the tool of choice for providing flexibility for changing requirements.

+## Testing

+You have written some software and it looks like things are working if you execute your application a couple of times.
+However, how confident are you that your code will always work?
+What guarantee can you give your client that you have met the requirements?
+In this section, you will learn about testing and how to write your first automated test using the most popular and widely adopted Java testing framework: JUnit.

+### **Automated Testing:**

+In automated testing you have a suite of tests that runs automatically without human intervention.
+This means the tests can be executed quickly when you are introducing changes in the code and you want to increase confidence that the behavior of your software is correct and has not suddenly become unexpected.

+#### - CONFIDENCE:

+First, performing tests on the software to validate whether the behavior matches the specification gives you confidence that you have met the requirements of your client.
+You can present the test specifications and results to your client as a guarantee.
+In a sense, the tests become the specification from your client.

+#### - ROBUSTNESS TO CHANGES:

+Second, if you introduce changes to your code, how do you know that you have not accidentally broken something?
+If the code is small you may think problems will be obvious.
+However, what if you are working on a codebase with millions of lines of code?
+How confident would you feel about making changes to a colleague’s code?
+Having a suite of automated tests is very useful to check that you have not introduced new bugs.

+#### - PROGRAM COMPREHENSION:

+Third, automated tests can be useful to help you understand how the different components inside the source code project works.
+In fact, tests make explicit the dependencies of different components and how they interact together.
+This can be extremely useful for quickly getting an overview of your software.
+Say you are assigned to a new project.
+Where would you start to get an overview of different components?
+The tests are a great place to start.

+### **Using JUnit:**

+Hopefully you are now convinced of the value of writing automated tests.
+In this section, you will learn how to create your first automated test using a popular Java framework called JUnit.
+You will see that writing a test takes time.
+In addition, you will have to think about the longer-term maintenance of the test you write since it is regular code, after all.
+However, the benefits listed in the previous section far outweigh the downsides of having to write tests.
+Specifically, you will write unit tests, which verify a small isolated unit of behavior for correctness, such as a method or a small class.
+Throughout the book you will learn about guidelines for writing good tests.
+Here you will first get an initial overview for writing a simple test for the BankTransactionCSVParser.